IrohXu/TRN-pytorch-Temporal-Relational-Reasoning-in-Videos/README.md

 ### Data preparation

-For this implementation, we only test one dataset from Temporal Relational Reasoning in Videos: Jester.
+For this implementation, I only test one dataset from Temporal Relational Reasoning in Videos: Jester.
 The link of the dataset is here:  [Jester](https://20bn.com/datasets/jester) If you can not download the dataset due to web problems, I suggest you download it from kaggle.
 Here is the link: [kaggle-jester1](https://www.kaggle.com/zhaochengdu1998/jester1) [kaggle-jester2](https://www.kaggle.com/zhaochengdu1998/jester2)

 ### Training and Testing